mshamaseen/laravel-repositories/docs/index.md

 # Introduction
 This package aim to provide auto file generation and base classes for the repository design pattern on Laravel.

-Repository pattern force you to have repository files in mediate between controllers and models, acting like a container where data access logic and business logic are stored.
+Repository pattern forces you to have repository files in mediate between controllers and models, acting like a container where data access logic and business logic are stored.

 ### What is wrong with the MVC pattern?